indranandjha1993/hotel_offer_image_generator/README.md

 ## Customization

 - To add more fonts, place TTF files in the `fonts` folder
-- To add more colors, update the `TEXT_COLORS` and `BACKGROUND_COLORS` dictionaries in the script
+- To add more colors, update the `TEXT_COLORS` and `BACKGROUND_COLORS` dictionaries in the configuration
-- To change available font sizes, modify the `FONT_SIZES` list
+- To change available font sizes, modify the `FONT_SIZES` list in the configuration

+## Development

+To make changes to the project:

+1. Modify the code as needed
+2. Rebuild the Docker images: `docker-compose build`
+3. Restart the services: `docker-compose up`

 ## Acknowledgments

 - OpenAI for GPT-4 and DALL-E 3
 - Pillow library for image processing
+- FastAPI for the REST API framework
+- Docker for containerization

 ## Disclaimer